Copyright © 2011-19 Helical Pile World, LLC. All Rights Reserved.

 Larger Diameter Helical Piles

-Note: For this survey, HPW considered larger diameter helical piles as 4.5” and greater in diameter.
+Note: For this survey, HPW considered larger diameter helical piles as 4.50” (114.3mm) and greater in diameter.

 Note: HPW realizes there are several helical pile manufacturers in North America that are aggressively pursuing large diameter helical pile markets, however these companies chose not to participate in this survey.

-Assessment of Solar and Wind Turbine Projects in 2015 Versus 2014
+Assessment of Solar and Wind Turbine Projects in 2016 Versus 2015

 Overall Forecasts and/or Predictions for Helical Pile and Helical

-The outlook for sales growth in 2016 from the ten companies is positive albeit slightly lower than 2015.
-One company is projecting a big year with as much as 80% growth in revenue over 2015.
-At the other end of the scale, one company is projecting that 2016 revenue will be very close to its 2015 revenues.
-The mean or average 2016 projections for all ten companies is 27.1%, and the median projection is 22.5%.
+The outlook for sales growth in 2017 from seven of the eight companies is positive albeit slightly lower than the 2016 projections from a year ago.
+Only one company is projecting virtually no sales growth for 2017.
+The mean or average 2017 growth projections for all eight companies is 14%, and the median projection is 15%.

-Opinions Concerning the Impact of ICC-ES Certifications on the U.S. Civil Construction Marketplace
+Opinions Concerning the Impact of ICC-ES Certifications (ESR Reports) on the U.S. Civil Construction Marketplace

 As part of the survey, HPW questioned each participating company about their opinions on the impact that ICC-ES certifications are having in the U.S. civil construction marketplace.
-Of the ten companies participating in the survey, three manufacturers currently have ESR reports for one or more of their helical products - Foundation Supportworks, MacLean Power MPS Civil, and Ram Jack.
-As you might imagine, these companies and their distributors have positive feelings about ICC-ES certifications, and each company reported that they are beginning to see more and more ESR reports being required in bid specifications.
+Of the eight companies participating in the survey, five manufacturers currently have ESR reports for one or more of their helical products - Foundation Supportworks, Helical Anchors, Inc., MacLean Power MPS Civil, PierTech Systems, and Ram Jack.
+The two distributors, Danbro and Viking, both distribute products with ESR reports.
+Each company reported that they are beginning to see more and more ESR reports being required in bid specifications.
 The feeling is the certifications legitimize helical pile products in the eyes of engineers and building officials.

-There was a consistent opinion from all ten participating companies that AC358 needs to be modified for several reasons - 1) it should be a requirement that all applicant’s products submitted for certification must be load tested, 2) larger diameter piles need to included, and 3) the overall process needs to be simplified so the cost and time required can be reduced.
+Similar to opinions gathered from our last survey, again there was a consistent opinion from six of the participating companies that AC358 needs to be modified for a couple of reasons - 1) it should be a requirement that all applicant’s products submitted for certification must be load tested; 2) the overall process needs to be simplified so the cost and time required can be reduced.

-Product sales in 2015 exceeded the 2014 results for all but one of the companies participating in the survey.
-Seven of the ten participants believe the upward trend will continue into 2016 although at a lower rate of growth.
-Two companies are anticipating significant growth.
+Product sales in 2016 exceeded the 2015 results for all but one of the companies participating in the survey.
+Seven of the eight participants believe the upward trend will continue into 2017 although at a lower rate of growth.
 The participants in our survey vary greatly in size and annual revenues, and our readers need to consider this when contemplating the data.
-Nonetheless, it is certainly a positive sign to see the privately funded projects continuing a steady recovery and providing fuel for growth.
-Absent any significant economic calamities, the outlook for continued growth in 2016 for our industry is certainly positive.
+Absent any significant economic calamities, the outlook for continued growth in 2017 for our industry is certainly positive.

 Please send comments or questions to: